College of Liberal Arts & Social Sciences > Academics > Sustainable Urban Development > Combined Degree Program

 Students completing any undergraduate degree at DePaul are eligible to apply for the bachelor's + master's in Sustainable Urban Development in their Junior year if they meet the following criteria:

 If accepted to the bachelor's + master's degree in Sustainable Urban Development, in their senior year, the student will take the following courses:

 These three courses will serve as electives in an undergraduate program, unless a student's adviser makes an exception and allows them to apply to a declared major or minor.

-Click here for more information about the MA in Sustainable Urban Development
+More information: MA in Sustainable Urban Development

-Content displayed from Bachelor's/Master's Degree on DePaul University Catalog
+Content displayed from this DePaul University catalog page.

 See application and admission information on the Admission Requirements page.